Valieva competes after failed drugs test

 She then left the ice to face the inevitable cameras and questions.

-There are still other skaters to go before her final position for the short programme will be known.
-She will return on Thursday for the free skate that will decide the medals.
+Valieva, whose continued presence at the Games was proving divisive among her fellow competitors and beyond on Tuesday, will return on Thursday for the free skate that will decide the medals.

 Not that there will be any medals or a medal ceremony that day if she finishes in the top three, with the International Olympic Committee (IOC) having decided it wants to wait until the outcome of an anti-doping investigation into Valieva's positive test for trimetazidine, which is used in angina treatment.